 Denver is a very sensitive dog.
 Simply putting the prong around his neck is enough for him to respect the leash.
 Walking him is easy now.

-Benji has a much stronger drive than Denver does.
+One of our other dogs, Benji the super mutt, has a much stronger drive than Denver.
 He needed training using “leash pops”, or corrections, to respect the leash.
 Now, he has an excellent heel and is great on walks.
-Here’s my post about the five best dog commands that you can train with a prong.

 Here is a video from Jeff Gellman demonstrating what I mean: